junxit/us-congress-bills-117/bill.md

   >       - **(IV)** The capacity to accept a detachable ammunition feeding device at some location outside of the pistol grip.
   >       - **(V)** A semiautomatic version of an automatic firearm.
   >       - **(VI)** A manufactured weight of 50 ounces or more when unloaded.
-  >       - **(VII)** A buffer tube, stabilizing brace or similar component that protrudes horizontally behind the pistol grip.
+  >       - **(VII)** A buffer tube, stabilizing brace or similar component that protrudes horizontally behind the pistol grip, and is designed or redesigned to allow or facilitate a firearm to be fired from the shoulder.
   >   - **(E)** A semiautomatic pistol with a fixed ammunition feeding device that has the capacity to accept more than 15 rounds.
   >   - **(F)** A semiautomatic shotgun that—
   >     - **(i)** has the capacity to accept a detachable ammunition feeding device or a fixed ammunition feeding device that has the capacity to accept more than 5 rounds; and